-Amundi's commitments Act as a citizen respectful of our environment
+Act as a citizen respectful of our environment Direct environmental footprint

 Energy savings

 Using greener electricity

 Since 2016, the main Parisian buildings(1) have been supplied with electrical energy from 100% renewable energies, mainly of hydraulic origin.
 Other countries, such as Germany and Austria, have been using 100% green electricity for several years.